ttopper/CPSC129/docs/10.1_HTTP_REST/02_The_problem_with_CGI.md

 that we have complete control _and_ good performance?
 Since Python will be running the whole time, the cost of running a script reduces from loading a 4+MB language interpreter to loading a (say) 2KB script.
-Furthermore the code will be streamlined compared to a complete server because it will only contain code for things that it will actually do, and not code for anything that anyone, anywhere might conceivably want it to do (as a general purpose web server must provide).
+Furthermore, the code will be streamlined compared to a complete server because it will only contain code for things that it will actually do, and not code for anything that anyone, anywhere might conceivably want it to do (as a general purpose web server must provide).